Welcome to Albury Early Years

 - Being imaginative - children will use what they have learnt about media and materials in original ways, thinking about uses and purposes.
 They represent their own ideas, thoughts and feelings through the range of opportunities. provided, both during adult led and child initiated sessions.

-What we are learning this week!
+What we are learning this half term - Summer 2023

 Home learning expectations